 There are a number of rarities in the Liberty Head half eagles but not nearly as many as in the earlier half eagles that immediately precede this type.
-First and foremost is the 1854-S of which there are just three known.
-None has been offered for sale since the Eliasberg coin back in 1982 and, I believe, that if one were to become available today, it could bring as much as $3-5 million.
+First and foremost is the 1854-S, of which there are just four known.

 The aforementioned 1854-S is, obviously, the great rarity from San Francisco.
 After this, there is a steep drop-off in terms of rarity.
 The issues from 1859 through 1867 are all scarce in circulated grades and extremely rare in Uncirculated.
 By far the rarest of these is the 1864-S. In fact, a strong case can be made for this date being the rarest collectible half eagle of this type.
 Despite this fact, it is not out of the price range of most collectors.

 None of the Charlotte or Dahlonega half eagles is a major rarity as far as the total number known to exist.
 The key Charlotte issues include the 1842-C Small Date, 1844-C, 1846-C, and 1861-C, while the hardest Dahlonega half eagles to acquire include the 1842-D Large Date and the 1861-D.